What is the Gann Cancellation Policy?

 How do I find my Attorney ID number?

 All attorneys in NJ have an ID number.
 Your Attorney ID number is nine digits in length, the last four being the year of admission.
-You can obtain your Attorney ID Number by calling N.J.
-Lawyers Fund for Client Protection in Trenton at 609-292-8079.
 This number is shown on your attorney registration statement.
+You can obtain your Attorney ID Number by going to or www.njcourts.gov and clicking on Attorney Index on the left hand side of the screen under PUBLIC ACCESS RESOURCES or call NJ Lawyers' Fund for Client Protection (855) 533-3863.